Crooksyyy/Toronto-Red-Light-Camera-Analysis-/README.md

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.

-To use this folder, click the green "Code" button", then "Download ZIP".
-Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.
+This repo provides an analysis of Toronto's red light camera's and the number of tickets they issued between 2007-2022.
+This analysis focuses on being reproducible so please click the green "Code" button", then "Download ZIP".
+Move the downloaded folder to where you want to work on your own computer, and then modify it to suit or test my code.

 ## File Structure